chrisrabe/CompareTool/README.md

 ### Some Important Things...
 - XML files should have one root element and no attributes in any child elements
 - XML file name should follow a syntax of ```Type.FileName.xml```
 - The accuracy of this program is dependent upon how easy you can distinguish a field from one another.
-Bugs exist if more than one field have the same name.
+Bugs exist if two or more fields have the same name.